ellenmellon/ellenmellon.github.io/README.md

 **Improving Question Answering Sentence Ranking by Rank Propagation**<br/>
 Hong-Wei Ng, Xiaoxiao Wang, Xinyu Zhang, __Zeqiu Wu__.
 KBCOM Workshop at WSDM, 2018.

-## Miscellaneous

-* I come from [Changzhou](https://www.youtube.com/watch?v=xZesWLZhy3U), a city in Southern Jiangsu Province of China.
-My native language is [Wu](https://en.wikipedia.org/wiki/Wu_Chinese).
-I left my hometown at the age of 15, and went to an international high school, [Cambridge International Centre (old name)](http://en.ulink.cn/Shanghai/), in Shanghai, before coming to the United States for college.

-* I have been working closely with [GrapeTech](https://www.hackx.org/aboutUs), a startup based in Shanghai.
-We provide a platform [HackX](https://www.hackx.org) for organizing offline and online hackathons across China.
-Our long term goal is to promote project-based learning ([PBL](https://en.wikipedia.org/wiki/Project-based_learning)) for technology innovation in China.